Skip to main content

 Documentation

-• The updated ESST law maintains the original documentation requirements (see “Using ESST hours”) but clarifies that the three consecutive days of ESST use that trigger the employer’s ability to require reasonable documentation refers to scheduled workdays.
+• The updated ESST law maintains the original documentation requirements (see “Using ESST hours”) but clarifies that the more than three consecutive days of ESST use that trigger the employer’s ability to require reasonable documentation refers to scheduled workdays.
 It also adds that acceptable documentation for employees using ESST for absences related to domestic abuse, sexual assault or stalking includes an employee's written statement if documentation cannot be obtained in a reasonable time or without added expense.

 Weather-event exception for certain employees